 SECTION 10.
 CONDUCT OF MEETINGS.
 All meetings of the shareholders shall be presided over by the chairman of the meeting, who shall be the Chairman of the Board, or if the Chairman of the Board is not present, the President or if neither the Chairman of the Board nor President is present, a chairman elected at the meeting.
 The Secretary of the Corporation, if present, shall act as secretary of such meetings, or if the Secretary is not present an Assistant Secretary (if any) shall so act; if neither the Secretary nor an Assistant Secretary (if any) is present then a secretary shall be appointed by the chairman of the meeting.
-The chairman of any meeting of shareholders shall determine the order of business and the procedure at the meeting, including such regulation of the manner of voting and the conduct of discussion as seem to the chairman of the meeting in order.
+The chairman of any meeting of shareholders shall determine the order of business and the procedure at the meeting, including such regulation of the meeting in order.